This post may contain eBay affiliate links. Please read our disclosure policy.

 - 2016 Panini Elite Extra Edition Juan Soto RC #165 #/999

 He was always seen as a solid prospect, but Soto transformed into a phenom before he was legally allowed to drink alcohol.

-The “Soto Shuffle” might be a bit of a meme, but it does help to psyche out opponents, and it makes him even more popular with casual fans.
+The “Soto Shuffle” might be a bit of a meme, but it does help to psyche out opponents, making him even more popular with casual fans.